Howard Hewett: Biography

 In 1988, he released his second album Forever and Ever, which featured the hits "Strange Relationship" (R&B number 9, and "Once, Twice, Three Times" (R&B number 15).

-In 1990, Hewett released his self-titled album, which included the hit "Show Me" (R&B number 2), and "If I Could Only Have That Day Back" (R&B number 14).
+In 1990, Hewett released his self-titled album, Howard Hewett, which included the hit "Show Me" (R&B number 2), and "If I Could Only Have That Day Back" (R&B number 14) and the hit Shadow.
 1992 saw the release of his 4th album Allegiance, which was not received as well as his previous albums.
 He contributed to the second season theme song of Hangin' with Mr. Cooper, which was a remake of Sam & Dave's R&B Top 10 hit "Soul Man".
 This recording was produced by singer Steve Tyrell.
 In 1994, Howard Hewett recorded "Christmas Will Return" with Brenda Russell for the Disney holiday film The Santa Clause.
 After 1995's It's Time (released by Caliber Records in the US and Expansion Records in the UK), Hewett spent much of his time providing guest vocals on albums by jazz artists such as Joe Sample, Brian Culbertson, and George Duke, among others.
 In 2000, The Rippingtons featured Hewett on "I Found Heaven" on their Life in the Tropics album.
 In 2001, Hewett recorded his first full gospel album, The Journey, followed a year later by The Journey Live: From the Heart.

 In October 2006, Hewett released a new single, "Enough" (with jazz musician George Duke), which received substantial play on urban contemporary and R&B radio stations.
 Hewett is signed to The Groove Records, an independent label based in Los Angeles.
 In October 2008, Hewett released his Christmas CD, Howard Hewett Christmas.